camillatung/phd_thesis_markdown/source/08_chapter_3.md

 First of all, when the user has already searched for at least one furniture object, he can go to the corresponding detail page of that object, as shown in Figure 3.14.
 In the detail page, he can click the "Place" button at the bottom of the furniture photo, and in the `DetailViewController` class the furniture ID will be passed to the `PlaneViewController` class using `segue.destination`.

 In `Main.StoryBoard`, the `Tap Gesture Recognizer` object is added to the `Plane Scene`.
-It is also added to the referencing outlet collection of the scene view .
+It is also added to the referencing outlet collection of the scene view.
 A sent action `@IBAction`, which is called `screenTapped`, is created to send an action to the corresponding custom class of the `Plane Scene`, which is the `PlaneViewController` class, as a method.
 In the `PlaneViewController`, the `sender` of the `@IBAction` is `UITapGestureRecognizer`.

 In the `@IBAction`, which is the `screenTapped(_ sender: UITapGestureRecognizer)` method, when the user taps the scene view, the touch location will be got.
 The hit test of `existingPlaneUsingExtent` will search for any point which lies within the area defined by the plane's center and extent properties in the touch location.
 If the hit test successfully gets a point, which means that the user has tapped an existing plane area, the anchor as `ARPlaneAnchor` of the hit test result will be got and the function `addFurniture(result: ARHitTestResult)` will be run.
 In this function, a container called `furnitureScene`, which inherits from the `SCNScene` class, is created to specify the 3D content's location.
 Here, the location is `art.scnassets/scene/\(sceneName).scn`, in which the scene name is the furniture name actually, and it is got using the furniture ID passed from the `DetailViewController` class.
 When the 3D content is got, a variable called `furnitureNode` is created with the `Body` node of the 3D content that the `furnitureScene` got.